david-christiansen/todo-list/README.md

 This Racket package contains a DrRacket tool that displays a list of the unwritten parts of a program, as determined by the macros that implement those unwritten parts, as well as providing opportunities to write the unfinished parts of the program with compiler support.

 In particular, when Check Syntax finds a syntax object during expansion with the `'todo` syntax property, then it considers that syntax object to be an incomplete program.
-After expansion, a panel pops up with a list of taskss to be completed.
+After expansion, a panel pops up with a list of tasks to be completed.
 When it finds an object with the `'editing-command` property mapped to a description of the editing command, then the editing commands are provided in a DrRacket right-click menu.

 An editing command is an instance of the following prefab struct:
 ```